Monday, April 7, 2008

 Shorts are more dangerous than long trades because the downside is theoretically infinite.
 That's why some people I respect have a rule of no more than 5% of positions in short instruments at any one time.
 I am not quite that conservative.
 But I do feel like having no more than 15% in shorts of individual stocks as opposed to ETFs (with no more than 10% in any one stock at one time) is a decent rule of thumb.
 Of course it depends on each person and what they can afford to lose and the risk they are willing to take.
 Also it depends on the stock.
 Still it is easy to look at a stock that just HAS to go down and get too aggressive and even worse use (HEAVY LEVERAGE,,, see more later) only to have the stock do the unthinkable.
 Unlike stocks of good companies which are likely to eventually go up shorts in many cases are likely to do just the opposite over time.
 For short ETFs I feel comfortable going a little higher but especially for leveraged ETFs 30% or so is a top level for me.
 That is total in all short ETFs combined.

-pre-determined stops (often actual stop trades, sometimes a number at which I will move in and sell) so that the maximum possible loss is always known.
+In terms of long trades again my own rule is to try to keep no more than a total of 40% of my assets in a combination of long trades and total shorts at any one time, with pre-determined stops (often actual stop trades, sometimes a number at which I will move in and sell) so that the maximum possible loss is always known.
 It is also a good idea to know about where you would like to sell all or some of the position if it goes up.
 What would you consider enough?
 Trailing stops often help insure that at least a minimum gain on some or all shares is achieved if the stock moves.
 Another part of this, a rule which I violated (much to my chagrin) on the TWM is to never let winning trades become losing trades.
 This is always true for a very short-term horizon.
 In some cases for a medium term position I feel it is ok to put the stop just below a key support area to prevent stopping out from shear volatility.
 However, fairly tight to always prevent winners from turning into big losers.
 Just put stops or get out if the winning trade hits the minimum profit range.

 This is one area where long investments differ from trades: In long investments sometimes it is ok to be down quite a bit if one has a long-term projection and is slowly building a position.
 In trades the point is to get out and take the gains or cut the losses quickly and move back into cash.
 Being down big on a trade is not generally a good idea.
 I find that when I follow these rules I am oft much better off than when I do not.
 Of course the amount dedicated to trades/shorts can change depending on conditions.
 Note that I find 40% of total investing assets to be quite high.
-Often (usually)
+Often (usually) much less is apropos.

 What do I do with the rest of my cash in a bear market?
 I still like to invest small amounts in great long-term companies that are either not likely to be heavily affected by the economy or that have been overly beaten up.
 I like to build core positions, slowly and in pieces, in companies such as POT, CME, CMED, NYX, etc. when they reach bargain prices that represent solid long-term value.
 If they don;t hit my target I don't buy.
 I essentially try to sift through the garage sales to look for OPPORTUNITY.
 Just like in a bull market but more discerning.
 MUCH more?
 Depends on the market.
 This is a buyer's market so only buy when the prices are steals and have no problem trimming/eliminating positions when the markets get too exuberant (profit taking).
 Additionally it is always worthwhile to check out biopharma/drug companies and the like.
 If these companies hit a blockbuster the charts show that they often go up regardless of overall economic conditions.
 This is a risk so very small positions only unless I know something I feel others do not.
 And it only takes one or two successes for large upside